 In case you are required to examine your provisional patient applications to support your nonprovisional patent, it is important to ensure that they are easily understood and readable.
 Provisional patent applications are not as complex or comprehensive as non-provisional ones.

 The USPTO will not examine your provisional patent application based on its merits.
-The examples for a provisional application are very simple and not consistent.

-A provisional or provisional application for a patent is commonly referred to as a provisional patent request.
 While you don’t need to adhere to any specific format requirements in order for a PPA to be valid, it is recommended that you have the following when filing:

 - Title of the invention,